Energy bounds for weighted spherical codes and designs via linear programming: ULB and UUB for weighted spherical designs

-The identity \eqref{inner-products-by-points} from Theorem \ref{f0-designs-by-points} could be used to estimate the frequency and location of inner products of $C$ via the polynomial $f$.
-Indeed, on the left-hand side we have all inner products of (any) point $x_i \in C$ with the other points of $C$ as values of $f$ while the right-hand side does not depend on the structure of $C$.
-This approach was used in \cite{BBD99} for obtaining bounds on the extreme (smallest and largest) inner products that imply some nonexistence results for (equi-weighted) spherical designs of odd strengths and odd cardinalities.
+Theorem \ref{f0-designs-by-points} is the weighted analog of the property of designs in the equi-weighted case expressed by \cite[Equation (1.10)]{FL95}.
+The identity \eqref{inner-products-by-points} from Theorem \ref{f0-designs-by-points} could be used with $x \in C$ to estimate the frequency and location of inner products of $C$ via the polynomial $f$.
+Such approach was used in \cite{BBD99} for obtaining bounds on the extreme (smallest and largest) inner products that imply some nonexistence results for (equi-weighted) spherical designs of odd strengths and odd cardinalities.

 Applications of Theorem \ref{f0-designs-by-points} for obtaining bounds for polarization of weighted spherical designs will be considered in a future paper.